 In each area, completing puzzles unlocks more of them.
 However, you don’t have to complete every one in order to progress.
 Take, for example, the forest area shown below.

 You can see that I’ve completed the first three puzzles.
-This has now given me access tothree3 brand new puzzles: 04, 05 and 07.
+This has now given me access to three brand new puzzles: 04, 05 and 07.
 Completing any of these will again open up more options.

 The stage itself requires eight puzzles to be completed, as shown in the top right-hand corner.
 This means that once any eight are solved, then I can explore the next area.
 Some areas also open up simultaneously, like the Forest of Fall, which opened alongside the Temple Ruins.

-Having the flexibility to unlock new stages without fully completing every puzzle in the one prior really helps to avoid frustration.
+Having the flexibility to unlock new stages without fully completing every puzzle in previous one really helps to avoid frustration.
 It allows you to move ahead and then go back to the more challenging stages later.

-Sometimes, solving another puzzle helps you solve one that you'd previously struggled with.
+Sometimes, solving one puzzle helps you solve another that you'd previously struggled with.